open-mmlab/mmengine/docs/en/common_usage/set_interval.md

 - IterBased

-By default, weights are saved in units of epochs.
-If you want to save weights in units of iterations, you need to set `by_epoch=False`.
+By default, checkpoints are saved in terms of epochs.
+If you want to save checkpoints in terms of iterations, you need to set `by_epoch=False`.

 ```
 # Set by_epoch=False and interval=500, which means to save weights once every 500 iterations